enriquepablo/eduid-conf-poc/README.rst

 locally customized, values, as given by the mentioned unique central git repository; and when changes are commited to the repository, the config setting values are replaced by their names.

-This is achieved by using a filter like those explained in the documentation for `git attributes <https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes#_keyword_expansion>`_.
+This is achieved with a mechanism like the filters explained in the documentation for `git attributes <https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes#_keyword_expansion>`_.

 The possible advantages of these scheme would be two fold:

  * All configurable files can be kept under git; all environments can be managed by files kept in git.
-Therefore configuration at this level can be used to rule configuration at all other levels.
-Of course this is an hyperbole, but it conveys my meaning; for a counter-example, configuring the actual git with ths scheme would not be possible.
+Except git itself, Or...
  * There is no danger of accidentally commiting local settings during development; In this sense, this idea can be seen as a very fine grained gitignore scheme.